In small business accounting 101, there are several simple basic accounting principles that every small business owner should follow.

-We are going to discuss the Business or Economic Entity Assumption on this page.
+We are going to discuss the topic of Business or Economic Entity Assumption on this page.

 This assumption requires us as small business owners…

-to keep all of our business transactions separate from our personal transactions.
+to keep all of our business expenses separate from our personal transactions.

-The easiest and best way to so this is to open a business bank account.
+The easiest and best way to do this is to open a business bank account.

 Some people think that just keeping separate records is enough in separating business from personal.
 It is not.
 You should physically keep your money separate.
 Some business owners will go as far as keeping their personal and business accounts in different banks.